 It is often difficult to recruit contractors if there are only relatively small jobs for repairing homes in poor condition.
 The grantee should identify possible contractors and attempt to interest them in program participation.
-The yellow pages of the telephone book, the Chamber of Commerce, the Small and Minority Business Division of the Kentucky Cabinet for Economic Development, KYPATC (see Chapter 4: Procurement), conversations with construction materials suppliers, and word of mouth are all information resources to aid in developing a contractors list.
-Certified lead-based paint contractors may also be found on the State of Kentucky's Health Department website at http://chfs.ky.gov/dph/lead.htm.
+The yellow pages of the telephone book, the Chamber of Commerce, the Kentucky Department of Transportation Small Business & Civil Rights , KYPATC (see Chapter 4: Procurement), conversations with construction materials suppliers, and word of mouth are all information resources to aid in developing a contractors list.
+Certified lead-based paint contractors may also be found on the https://chfs.ky.gov/agencies/dph/ Pages/default.aspx